 Gimble settled on a music career when she started playing regularly with her father and grandfather, 87, who moved to Dripping Springs in the early ‘80s and occasionally still played around Austin until recently.
 The three generations made the “Case of the Gimbles” album together in 2005 and toured small festivals around the country, an experience Emily calls “one of the highlights of my life.”
 She likens her four years playing with Slim Richey’s Jitterbug Vipers, her first band after moving to Austin eight years ago, to “piano college.”

-Back from Berklee in 2004, Hood worked as an in-demand fiddle player, touring with Alejandro Escovedo, Kelly Willis, the BoDeans and the Waybacks.
+Back from Berklee in 2004, Hood worked as an in-demand fiddle player, touring with Alejandro Escovedo and Kelly Willis.
 But he also started his own band, with former SAJB bandmate Willie Pipkin, an unavowed Jimmie Vaughan acolyte.
-Gimble had sat in with Pipkin’s blues band (they’ve all got three other bands) and the guitarist told Hood he really oughta look at adding Gimble to Warren Hood and the Goods, which is what they were called at the time.
+Gimble had sat in with Pipkin’s blues band (they’ve all got three other bands) and the guitarist told Hood he really oughta look at adding Gimble to the band.
 “I went out and saw her and, of course, she blew me away,” says Hood.
 “I took her to lunch the next day and said ‘you’re way too qualified, but if you want the gig you’ve got it.’”
 Hood didn’t know that Gimble was also a fan of his work and had been thinking how much she wanted to play with him.
 They’ve proved to be a perfect match.
 Emily sings so well that you almost forget that she’s a terrific piano player- and getting better by the week.
 And Hood is such an amazing instrumentalist that it’s easy to overlook his vocals.

 All they needed now was a producer.
 Warren wanted Charlie Sexton because, he says, “he understood what we were about as an Austin band, but he also knew how to take us to a national level.”
 It mattered not a whit that before she started dating Hood two years ago, Ashley was with Sexton for a spell.
 Sexton’s mission was to push the band beyond its swing music roots and into a band whose original tunes tap into a Lovin’ Spoonful vibe with Hood’s understated vocals or sometimes more The Band if Garth Hudson played fiddle.